ibm-cloud-docs/CDN/how-to-https.md

     }
     ```

-  * **Step 4:** Restart the Nginx server with minimal downtime by using the following command:
+4. Restart the Nginx server with minimal downtime by using the following command:

     ```
     nginx -s reload
     ```

-  * **Step 5:** Create an A record in your DNS between the CDN domain and the origin server's IP address.
+5. Create an A record in your DNS between the CDN domain and the origin server's IP address.

 #### Verify that the redirect is occurring
 {: #verify-that-the-redirect-is-occurring}